mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

 - The maximum value of `statement_mem` is capped at [max_statement_mem](../ref_guide/config_params/guc-list.html#max_statement_mem).
 - Queries whose plan cost is less than the limit `MIN_COST` use a memory quota of `statement_mem`.

-### <a id="diskio"></a>Disk I/O
+### <a id="diskio"></a>Disk I/O Limits

 Greenplum Database leverages Linux control groups to implement disk I/O limits.
 The parameter `IO_LIMIT` limits the maximum read/write sequential disk I/O throughput, and the maximum read/write I/O operations per second for the queries assigned to a specific resource group.
 It allocates bandwidth, ensures the use of high-priority resource groups, and avoids excessive use of disk bandwidth.
-The value of the parameter is set on a tablespace basis.
+The value of the parameter is set on a per-tablespace basis.

 When you limit disk I/O you speficy:

 - The name of the tablespace you set the limits for.

-- `rpbs` and `wpbs` to limit the maximum read and write sequential disk I/O throughput in the resource group, in MB/S. The default value is `MAX`, which means there is no limit.
+- The values for `rpbs` and `wpbs` to limit the maximum read and write sequential disk I/O throughput in the resource group, in MB/S. The default value is `MAX`, which means there is no limit.

-- `riops` and `wiops` to limit the maximum read and write I/O operations per second in the resource group.
+- The values for `riops` and `wiops` to limit the maximum read and write I/O operations per second in the resource group.
 The default value is `MAX`, which means there is no limit.

 > **Note** If the parameter `IO_LIMIT` is set to -1, it means that `rbps`, `wpbs`, `riops`, and `wiops` are set to `MAX`, which means that there are no disk I/O limits.